tanyacodess/HotelStay/README.md

 4) In case if there is any issue while running ```npm install`` then run ```npm install --force``` it will download all the required packages.

-To run the fronend of the application kindly
-Sometimes This deployemnt is giving some issues backend is working fine
 ## Welcome to Our GitHub Repository
 This repository is created to showcase our hotel booking system.
 Below are the features that we have implemented in this project: